 - Invest in your own self-hosted WordPress blog.
 The decision to invest in a self-hosted WordPress blog will be monumental.
 You own your content; your website will be fully customizable via plugins; and, you can choose from a theme that screams your brand.
 If you need help getting started, follow this step-by-step guide.
-Otherwise, click here to sign up with Siteground and get started on your very own self-hosted WordPress blog at just $3.95 per month!
+Otherwise, click here to sign up with Bluehost and get started on your very own self-hosted WordPress blog at only $2.95/month!

 - Choose a simple design for your blog – don’t go overboard.
 A design makes or breaks a blog.
 It contributes to a reader’s first impression of you and it contributes to the decision of whether or not they want to consume more of your content.
 Choose a design that fits your brand and builds a pleasant user experience.
 Simple designs go a lot further than trying anything too fancy or difficult to navigate.

 - Write incredible content that brings readers to your blog & makes them want to stay.
 It’s not enough just to throw out an article in one-fell-swoop.
 Make an effort to connect with your audience, or even build your authority on a subject.
 By accomplishing at least one of those two things, people won’t hesitate clicking from article to article on your blog.

 - Focus on a Pinterest strategy to boost traffic to your blog.
 Pinterest is king when it comes to drawing traffic to your blog.
 It’s changed the blogging game and made it so much easier for you to get your article out in front of tons of new eyes.
 If you totally have a professional design and have written incredible content, and you’re still struggling to even draw traffic in to your blog, you need to up your Pinterest game.
 Don’t know where to start?
 Check out this guide on Pinterest Tips for Beginners.